jgmiv/map_project/README.md

 # How to Run:

-Open the file [neighborhoodmap.html](neighborhoodmap.html) in your web browser and it will be displayed.
+Ocne project is cloned to your machine, open the file [neighborhoodmap.html](neighborhoodmap.html) in your web browser and it will be displayed.
+You can type different places in the search bar from within the list and see them filter along with the
-You can type different places in the search bar from within the list and see them filter along with the markers.
+markers.
 Click on the list item to see an infowindow appear along with a link, below the list, to Wikipedia.